 Coated strings – Candy Coated Nonsense or Real Icing on the Cake?

-Regarding coated strings, this is one area where I do think ‘special’ strings live up to their billing so I do believe there is a nice difference here; coated strings generally sound better & last longer.
+Do you like the look of a brand new penny, all shiny and vibrant?
+Coated strings rival this look for a long time.
+Coated strings have been around for awhile, but most would agree Elixir was the first company to really make strides and a household name with guitarists everywhere.
+This is an area where I do think ‘special’ strings live up to their billing with a noticeable difference; coated strings generally sound better & last longer.
 They also corrode slower and retain that nice brassy bronze appearance, especially on acoustic guitars.
-Like the look of a brand new penny, all shiny and vibrant?
-Coated strings rival this look for a long time.
-I feel the value here is more greatly realized on acoustic guitar, because electric guitars have the benefit of effects and amp settings, so you can still get a great sound out of old electric strings.
+I feel the value here is more greatly realized on acoustic guitar, because electric guitars have the benefit of effects and amp settings, so you can still get a good sound out of old electric strings.
 Loss of tone and brightness is much more noticeable on acoustic guitar.
 Some of this has to do with the string alloy, and the rest lies in the fact the acoustic guitar is normally amplified only naturally, so here’s where coated strings like Elixir and Cleartone (and likely some other brands) will stand out from ‘normal’ guitar strings.
 But you’ll still see, or should I say hear, a benefit with coated electric guitar strings, too.
 If you haven’t tried coated strings you really should at least once.
 So as it turns out, coated strings do generally live up to the hype if you want to pay a few extra bucks for them.

 There is one other point worth mentioning, since classical guitar strings are usually left out of this conversation.
 If you’ve never tried Savarez classical or flamenco strings, you are in for a treat.
 They are all made in France, and whatever they’re doing over there is working, because these strings really do sound better with nicer tone than regular nylon strings.
 You’ll also pay quite a bit more for them, but once I made the switch I never went back.
 I have no relation or financial ties to the company, but Savarez really makes great nylon guitar strings.